Blog

 Article 1—Objective.
 The objective of this registry is to establish the requirements that must be met by those companies, institutions or persons that decide to carry out observation, research and tourism activities related to cetaceans in the territorial waters of Costa Rica.

-Article 6 – Information to be provided to persons participating in tourism and observation activities.
-Tour operators and guides and observation activities and any other natural or legal person must provide the users of their services with the following information:
+Article 6 – Information to be provided to persons participating in tourist and observation activities.
+Tour operators, guides, observation activities, and any other natural or legal person must provide users of their services with the following information:

 1. Schedule of activities and service availability.

-2. Conditions under which the activity may or may not be carried out.
+2. Conditions under which the activity may or may not take place.

 3. Potential risks during the activity.